 Rachel O’Neill is a filmmaker, writer and artist based in Te Whanganui-a-Tara, Aotearoa.
-They are Pākehā, queer and non-binary (they/them/she/her).
+They are Pākehā, queer and non-binary (they/them).

 As a writer/director Rachel is developing feature film, episodic and short film projects.
 After being awarded a SEED Grant (NZWG/NZFC) to develop their feature drama UNDERGROUND FIRES, the script was selected for the 2nd round of consideration for both the 2020 and 2021 Sundance Development Tracks.
 Rachel recently wrote, directed and produced SHE SEWED HIM IN A BLANKET (2021), a short developed during the 2017 Aotearoa Short Film Lab.

-They are currently working on a collection of prose poems and longer narrative poems, several screenplays and a dystopian novel.
+Rachel was the 2023 CNZ Randell Cottage Writing Fellow and will be the 2026 Robert Burns Fellow.
+They are currently working on a collection of prose poems and longer narrative poems, several screenplays and a verse novel.

 Rachel holds a BA/BFA Conjoint Degree from the University of Auckland/Elam School of Fine Art, a Master of Arts in Creative Writing from Victoria University of Wellington/International Institute of Modern Letters, and a Poupou Huia Te Reo Certificate, Te Wānanga o Raukawa, Aotearoa.